Booking options

 Course description

-This course builds on the FD&FA Foundation module and/or industry experience, focusing on the inspection, servicing, and ongoing maintenance of FD&FA systems in line with BS 5839-1.
+This course builds on the knowledge gained in the earlier BS 5839-1 modules or equivalent industry experience, focusing on the inspection, servicing, and ongoing maintenance of FD&FA systems in line with BS 5839-1.

 It explores the maintenance process, including how to assess existing systems, carry out routine servicing, and manage non-conformities.